shredthaGNAR/list-of-my-starred-repos/README.md

 * [easylist/easylist](https://github.com/easylist/easylist): EasyList filter subscription (EasyList, EasyPrivacy, EasyList Cookie, Fanboy's Social/Annoyances/Notifications Blocking List)
 * [bmFtZQ/Edge-FrFox](https://github.com/bmFtZQ/Edge-FrFox): A userChrome.css theme for Firefox that replicates Microsoft Edge
 * [23Bluemaster23/EdgeFox](https://github.com/23Bluemaster23/EdgeFox): Is a userchrome that imitates (or attempts to imitate) the style of Microsoft's Edge Chromiun browser. is a project in development./Es un userchrome que imita (o intenta imitar) el estilo del navegador Edge Chromiun de Microsoft. es un proyecto en desarrollo.
+* [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * [Zonnev/elementaryos-firefox-theme](https://github.com/Zonnev/elementaryos-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS user interface.
 * [Zonnev/elementaryos5-firefox-theme](https://github.com/Zonnev/elementaryos5-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS 5 (Hera) user interface.
 * [MrNewaz/Email-Signature](https://github.com/MrNewaz/Email-Signature): A gmail signature I made